avocado-framework/avocado/docs/source/guides/user/chapters/configuring.rst

   * ``/etc/avocado/avocado.conf``
   * ``/etc/avocado/conf.d/*.conf``
   * ``avocado.plugins.settings`` plugins (but they can insert to any location)

+        - For more information about this, visit the "Contributor's Guide" section named "Writing an Avocado plugin"

   * ``~/.config/avocado/avocado.conf``

 You can see the actual set of files/location by using ``avocado config`` which